demarcod1/librarianz-scripts/README.md

 ### To upload files to the Digital Library

-1. Edit the `options/upload_options.json` file as needed
+1. Edit the `scripts/options/upload_options.json` file as needed
-2. Run `python3 upload_files.py` in the terminal
+2. Run `python3 librarianz_script -s upload_files` in the terminal

 #### Configuring `upload_options.json`
 * `mode` can be one of the following: